 For Kenny Johnson working as a shahbaz is a role he has mastered not only at St. John’s Home, but in all aspects of his life.
 His title as a shahbaz, or ‘universal care worker,’ extends beyond the walls of St. John’s Home.
 For over 10 years Kenny has worked in the customer service industry and understands the importance of serving others.
-As a father to twin one-year-old daughters, working as a night manager at Taco Bell, and serving as a full-time shahbaz, Kenny has given new meaning to the definition of time management.
+As a father to young twin daughters, working as a night manager at Taco Bell, and serving as a full-time shahbaz, Kenny has given new meaning to the definition of time management.
 “It’s just what I do,” Kenny says with a smile.

 Working on the lilac neighborhood, Kenny has witnessed St. John’s Home transition from an institutional nursing home model to a collection of small homes over the past two years.
 “We wear regular clothes and build relationships with residents and converse as if we are family.
 As a shahbaz, your job is to be that replacement family member.”
 According to Kenny, although the small homes model does include more work, such as planning activities, meal preparation, and laundry, the connective relationships between shahbazim and elders are truly remarkable.
 “This job can be taxing on the mind and body, but once you get into a routine, it really is simple,” states Kenny.

 “Being a shahbaz at St. John’s Home is like being the nice family member who takes care of you,” Kenny continues, “it’s like being the cool aunt or uncle who you love spending time with.”
 It is this time spent with family members and loved ones that help a shahbaz like Kenny to gain insight and better understand the interests and needs of elders.
 “You can’t just put everyone in front of a T.V. and say watch the show,” Kenny explains.
 “I cater to the elders because that is my job.”
 In all aspects of his life, Kenny focuses on how he can keep people happy.